 Thankfully for your horse and your nerves, it is most likely is nothing!
 But just to be sure let’s go through some probable causes that you can check for and fix yourself.

-If it turns out that it’s in fact not the usual causes, then there’s still no reason to panic but you should take further action.
+If it turns out that it’s not one of the usual causes, then there’s still no reason to panic.
 I’ll list the differential diagnoses (all the possibilities) just so that you’re aware and the rest you’ll have to put in the hands of your local vet.

 Alopecia has Different Causes, Including Shedding!